 Being an FPGA designer requires a variety of skills, which I surely can't summarize in one page.
-But there are a few general guidelines that are relevant in particular in the FPGA field.
+But there are a few general guidelines that are relevant in particular in this profession.
 I've tried to sum them up as the five Golden Rules for FPGA design.

 Rule #1: Know what you're doing

-This is the first rule, and the most difficult one to follow.
+This is the first rule, and the most difficult one to live up to.
 It means understanding what each line of code, constraint or configuration command means, and what implications it has.
 It's understanding the underlying theory of logic design, and how the design tools respond to what we feed them with.

-It's not unusual to develop software by jotting something down, give it a test run with the debugger, see how it went, fix something and repeat.
-Intermittently, code snippets found in examples from the Internet might get pasted into the software as well.
-This iterative work practice can be fairly productive with simple software, such as developing web sites or mobile applications: Small bugs aren't all that serious and can be fixed as they appear, or so is the common attitude.
+It's not unusual to develop software by jotting something down, make a test run with the debugger, see how it went, fix something and repeat.
+Intermittently, code snippets that are found in examples from the Internet might get copy-pasted into the software as well.
+This iterative work habit can be fairly productive with simple software, such as developing web sites or applications for smartphones: Small bugs aren't all that serious and can be fixed as they appear, or so is the common attitude.

-But the more sophisticated the software is, the faster does this practice lead to a deadlock.
+But the more sophisticated the software is, the faster does this method lead to a deadlock.
 And when it comes to FPGA design, iterative development practices tend to bite back quickly and hard.
 FPGA design tools are by far not helpful in preventing or warning against serious mistakes.
-You're absolutely welcome to mess up completely, the tools will just play along.
+You're absolutely welcome to mess up completely, the tools won't stand in your way.

 Rule #2: Guarantee that it works